Calculating a reachable range

 Requesting ranges

-Once you have a RangeCalculationOptions object, provide it to the calculateRange method.
-The range calculation call can be done either synchronously or asynchronously using a callback.
+When you have a RangeCalculationOptions object, provide it to the calculateRange method.
+You can perform the range calculation either synchronously or asynchronously using a callback.

 Synchronous calls